kavia-common/two-player-tic-tac-toe-web-app-41181-41190/tic_tac_toe_frontend/README.md

 Runs the app in development mode.
 Open http://localhost:3000 to view it in your browser.

+By default, npm start uses CI-friendly settings to reduce memory usage and avoid exit code 137 in containers.

 ### CI-friendly usage and stability notes

 To prevent CI from killing the dev server with exit code 137 (OOM/timeout), prefer the CI variants below.